doodleincode/aislib/README.md

 aislib
 ======

-A Python library for decoding and encoding AIS type 1 messages
+A Python library for decoding and encoding AIS type 1 messages.

+The bitstring Python library is a required dependency.

 TODO
 ------